marcusrein/knowledge-graph-visualizer/README.md

 ## Resetting / Cleaning Local Data

 Need a fresh start for a demo or testing?
+The repository ships with helper scripts for different levels of reset:

+### Option 1: Quick Local Reset (keeps existing space)

-The repository ships with a helper script that wipes the local SQLite database **and nothing else**:
+Wipes the local SQLite database **and nothing else**:

 ```bash
 # Stop the backend if it's running first